PHLReview

 If you’ve ever walked through a grocery store and found yourself feeling jealous of whoever’s job it is to try out and approve things like avocado ice cream or hoisin sauce-flavored chips, then you should probably plan a trip to Little Fish.
 Not because they’re in the business of mass-producing snack food, but because they completely overhaul the menu every single night, which makes you essentially a taste-tester for each dish that comes out of the kitchen.

-As the name implies, this small BYOB in Queen Village is a seafood place - as in, every single dish here incorporates water animals in some way.
+As the name implies, this small BYOB in Bella Vista is a seafood place - as in, every single dish here incorporates water animals in some way.
 But besides that element, there’s almost nothing else that ties the dishes together.
 The menu changes daily and you’ll see everything from a miniature ahi tuna poke bowl that looks like it was zapped by the machine from Honey I Shrunk The Kids, to a spicy jambalaya, to a single raw scallop sitting in a pool of Sichuan chili oil and topped with peanuts and cilantro.
 It’s like the chefs roll a bunch of special dice with ingredients and cuisines listed on them every day, and then somehow put together a menu based on the results.

-Little Fish review image
+Little Fish image

 photo credit: Rachel Lerro